flutter/website/src/docs/release/breaking-changes/rendereditable-layout-before-hit-test.md

   );
   final PipelineOwner owner = PipelineOwner(onNeedVisualUpdate: () { });
   editable.attach(owner);
-  // This should throw an assertion error because the render editable has not been laid out. editable.handleEvent(const PointerDownEvent(), BoxHitTestEntry(editable, const Offset(10,10)));
+  // This will throw an assertion error because the RenderEditable has not been laid out. editable.handleEvent(const PointerDownEvent(), BoxHitTestEntry(editable, const Offset(10,10)));
   editable.detach();
 });